Small classes with personal attention and mentoring

-- Opportunity to minor in Forensic Accounting with any Bachelors degree program
+Opportunity to minor in Forensic Accounting with any business bachelor degree program

 In addition to accounting classes, students will take courses in computer science, business law and other electives to meet their individual needs.
 Courses include:

 Hot fields in Accounting include forensic, environmental, and entertainment accounting.
 Graduates find work in places such as public accounting firms, businesses, or nonprofit agencies like the Red Cross, the FBI or CIA.
 The high demand for accountants translates to increased job opportunities, stable careers, and above average salaries.

 Jobs in accounting include:

 Graduates also have the option to continue their studies.
 Students have been accepted into graduate schools at SUNY New Paltz, SUNY IT, Siena, Saint Rose, SUNY Oswego, SUNY Albany, and more.
 Many have gone on to earn their Certified Public Accountant (CPA) License and some are even working for the Big Four accounting firms.

 SUNY Cobleskill Accounting faculty have real-life accounting experience along with